-Eisai Co., Ltd. (Headquarters: Tokyo, President & CEO: Haruo Naito) announced today that the United States Food and Drug Administration (FDA) approved the company's novel anticancer agent Halaven[TM] (generic name: eribulin mesylate) injection on November 15 (United States local time) for the treatment of patients with metastatic breast cancer who have previously received at least two chemotherapeutic regimens for the treatment of metastatic disease.
-Prior therapy should have included two common chemotherapy treatments, an anthracycline and a taxane, for early or advanced breast cancer.
-Discovered and developed by Eisai, Halaven[TM] is a non-taxane, microtubule dynamics inhibitor and a synthetic analog of halichondrin B, a natural product isolated from the marine sponge Halichondria okadai.
+Eisai Co., Ltd. (Headquarters: Tokyo, President & CEO: Haruo Naito) announced today that the Singapore Health Sciences Authority (HSA) approved the company's novel anticancer agent HALAVEN® (generic name: eribulin mesylate) injection on February 9 (Singapore local time) for the treatment of patients with locally advanced or metastatic breast cancer who have progressed after at least two chemotherapeutic regimens for advanced disease.
+Prior therapy should have included an anthracycline and a taxane in either the adjuvant or metastatic setting.
+Discovered and developed by Eisai, HALAVEN® is a non-taxane, microtubule dynamics inhibitor and a synthetic analog of halichondrin B, a natural product isolated from the marine sponge Halichondria okadai.
+Following approval in the United States, Singapore is the second country in the world in which HALAVEN® has been approved.
+Regulatory applications seeking approval are also under review in Japan, the EU, Switzerland and Canada.

-The FDA approval of Halaven[TM] is based on results from the global pivotal Phase III clinical study EMBRACE (Eisai Metastatic Breast Cancer Study Assessing Physician's Choice Versus Eribulin), which showed that patients treated with Halaven[TM] survived a median of 2.5 months longer than patients who received treatment of physician's choice (overall survival of 13.12 months versus 10.65 months, respectively, p=0.041).
-Halaven[TM] is the first and only single-agent therapy to demonstrate a significant overall survival benefit in patients with late-stage metastatic breast cancer.
+The HALAVEN® new drug application submitted in Singapore was accepted in July 2009.
+The global pivotal Phase III clinical study EMBRACE (Eisai Metastatic Breast Cancer Study Assessing Physician's Choice Versus Eribulin) showed that patients treated with Halaven® survived a median of 2.7 months longer than patients who received treatment of physician's choice (overall survival of 13.2 months versus 10.5 months, respectively, p=0.014).
+HALAVEN® is the first and only single-agent therapy to demonstrate a significant overall survival benefit in patients with late-stage metastatic breast cancer.